 Additional Information

-The Company American Airlines Group Inc. (United States), is listed on Nasdaq with a market value of $ 8.97 Billions, having an equity of $ -3.73 Billions.
+American Airlines Group Inc. (United States) is listed on the Nasdaq and has a market capitalization of $7.53 Billions, with shareholders equity totaling $-3.73 Billions.